 Fox Droppings

 Fox droppings resemble those of dogs, but they are more tapered with pointy ends.
-They have a unique musky smell and often contain fruit seeds or the fur and bones of small animals.
+They have a distinctive musky smell and often contain fruit seeds or the fur and bones of small animals.

 Foxes use their droppings as territorial markers, so they leave them in very visible places to let other foxes know that this is their home.

-To get rid of fox poo, scoop it up with a shovel and put it in a rubbish bag.
-Use gloves before you handle the droppings, and disinfect the area with a safe cleaning solution, like a household cleaner or a mild bleach spray.
+To clear fox droppings, scoop them up with a shovel and put them in a rubbish bag.
+Wear gloves before you handle the droppings, and disinfect the area with a safe cleaning solution, like a household cleaner or a mild bleach spray.

 Spotting Fox Dens

-Foxes dig dens to raise their pups, also called kits.
-Often, foxes dig under structures like a garden shed or patio.
-They also dig in the loose soil of flowerbeds or the base of trees.
+Foxes dig dens to raise their pups, also called cubs.
+Often, foxes burrow under structures like a garden shed or patio.
+They also dig in the loose soil of flowerbeds or at the base of trees.

 Preventing Foxes